 - Work experience certificates (as mentioned in your CV)

 - Nursing Registration certificate

-Moreover, documents such as the Police Clearance Certificate and the Doctor’s Medical examination fitness Certificate may be required in the later stage of the process.
+Moreover, documents such as the Police Clearance Certificate and the medical fitness Certificates may be required in the later stage of the process.

-So start learning German, prepare and take your B2 level German proficiency test before applying for the Police clearance and medical certificates.
+So start learning the German language, prepare and take your B1 level German test before applying for the Police clearance and medical certificates.

-What is the Process, and how and where to start with?
+What is the process, and how and where to start?

 There are two options for nurses to choose from, to immigrate to Germany!

 Option 1.
-If you are an already qualified nurse meeting the academic and professional qualifications then start learning German.
-Progress steadily and achieve B2 level before searching for an employer.
+Qualified nurses meeting the academic and professional qualifications may start learning the German language.
+Progress steadily and achieve a B1 level before searching for an employer.

 Option 2.
-Start learning German and at the same time start preparing your documents to present to an employer and also to apply for registration at a state office/state nursing council in Germany.
+Start learning the German language, prepare documents to present to an employer, and apply for registration or assessment of qualifications at a German state office/state nursing council.

-You will be required to translate all your qualifications into German, and get it certified.
+One will be required to translate all your qualifications into German and get it certified.
 The documents include

 - Your current and valid nursing license